-Upon his passing in 2009, John left the funeral home to his wife Blanche (nee Dohe) and both sons, John C. and James W. John C. took a different route and did not join his family in this trade business, but rather John’s younger son, James W., did and became the fourth generation director in the Geils family.
-Mr James W. Geils still actively operates both funeral homes in Bensenville and Wood Dale, IL today.
+Upon his passing in 2009, John left the funeral home to his wife Blanche (nee Dohe) and both sons, John C. and James W. John C. John has been working in the funeral business for over 25 years.
+Currently Ryan Geils actively operates both funeral homes in Bensenville and Wood Dale, IL today.

 Services we offer